Penguinfami/Excel-Schedule-Planner/README.md

 # Excel-Schedule-Planner

 An interactive GUI  activity scheduler.
-Create a blank schedule and add activities to it that are then transfered to the "MyWorkbook.xlsx" Excel Workbook using Apache POI.
+Create a blank schedule and add activities to it that are then transfered to the "MyWorkbook.xlsx" Excel Workbook using Apache POI, where all created schedules are saved.

+### Create A Schedule

+### Log Planned Activities

+### View Schedule Table

+### Complete/Edit/Delete Activities

+### Open Existing Schedules